 Posted • Last updated

-Open to Northern Region, Patient partners living in Kitsumkalum, Kulspai or Terrace
+Open to Northern Region, Patient partners from NH Region

-Lead Organization or DepartmentNursing Faculty, Northwest Community College Terrace Campus
+Lead Organization or DepartmentNursing Faculty, Coast Mountain College Terrace Campus

-AimThe main goal of the initiative is to broaden the nursing students' understanding related to Indigenous traditional foods and medicine and the roles that these play in contributing to the health and well-being of the Indigenous population.
-To provide the nursing students with an awareness of the traditional practices related to medicine and food and how we might incorporate these into our health care planning when a patient/family has identified that they practice and use traditional medicines and foods as part of maintaining their own health and wellness and that of their family.
-The patient partner would provide first-hand knowledge about these practices, stimulating discussion and reflection on how we as nurses could incorporate this into our nursing practice and care.
+AimThe main goal of the initiative is to broaden the Nursing Students' understanding related to Indigenous traditional foods and medicine and the roles that these play in contributing to the health and wellbeing of the Indigenous Population.
+To provide the Nursing Students with an awareness of the traditional practices related to medicine and food and how we might incorporate these into our health care planning when a patient/family has identified that they practice and use traditional medicines and foods as part of maintaining their own health and wellness and that of their family.
+The Patient Partner would provide first hand knowledge about these practices and thus stimulate discussion and reflection on how we as nurses could incorporate this into our nursing practice and care.

 Level of EngagementThis opportunity is at the level of consult on the spectrum of engagement.
 The promise to you is that the health care partner will listen to and acknowledge your ideas and concerns, and provide feedback on how your input affected the decision.

-BackgroundStudents have a keen interest in learning more about Indigenous traditional medicines, ceremonies and foods, and the significant role that this plays in the health and well-being of Indigenous population.
+BackgroundStudents have a keen interest in learning more about Indigenous traditional medicines, ceremonies, and foods and the significant role that this plays in the health and welling of Indigenous Population.
 We will be learning about how practicing traditional medicines and eating traditional foods may have been lost through colonization and assimilation.
-We will, also, be learning about how these medicines, foods, and ceremonies contribute to improved health and well-being in the Indigenous population.
+We will, also, be learning about how these medicines, foods, and ceremonies contribute to improved health and wellbeing in the Indigenous Population.
 Having someone come tell their own story about their experience using traditional foods and medicines would provide the students with a richer experience that could not be gained from a textbook.
-The class is made up of 22 second-year nursing students currently taking an introductory course on First Nations Health.
+The class is made up of second year nursing students currently taking an introductory course on First Nations Health.

 Health Care Partner Contact Information